 At this hearing, the parties may opt for several solutions.
 The first is to move forward with the hearing to see if the judge determines whether the Order should become a Permanent Protective Order.
 Another option is for the parties to agree to a contract.
 This contract is called a “No Contact Agreement.”
 This “contract” effectively dissolves the protection order but the parties are able to agree not to contact each other.
 Should one party, Brian let’s say, violates the agreement, the other, non-violating party, Jane let’s say, can reinstitute the protection order and bring civil charges against Brian.
 The final option is to wrap the protection order into any pending divorce proceeding and deal with the protection order at a later point.

 As a result of the criminal charge for domestic violence and with the filed restraining order, Jane now desires to end the marriage and files for a divorce.
 Once the Petition for Dissolution is filed and Brian is served, the divorce moves forward as would any other divorce action, but the restraining order can be incorporated into the divorce and dealt with all at the same time.
 The only problem that may arise for Brian concerns what weight, if any, the divorce court would give for the domestic violence case and restraining order.

 Insomuch as these issues can get very complicated, it is paramount that a client have representing them an attorney that is well versed in both the Divorce and Criminal sides of the issue.
-The Gasper Law Group provides just such quality representation.
+The Gasper Law Group is a family law firm in Colorado Springs that provides clients with this kind of quality representation.
 If you are faced with a situation such as Brian and Jane you should call The Gasper Law Group to assist you through the maze of Colorado’s Divorce and Criminal Justice System.